 Technical support is always a considerable expense.
 Returns of physical products can also severely burden a company.
 Doing research can help you prevent support calls in the first place.
-Good design, clear instructions, and an intuitive experience can all increase user satisfaction.
+Good design, clear instructions, and an intuitive experience can increase user satisfaction.

-Despite your best efforts, aspects of your product may be confusing to some people.
+Despite your best efforts, some aspects of your product may confuse some people.
 Evaluative research in the later stages of product development can help you anticipate where the experience falls short so that you can mitigate the impact.

-For example, when we collaborated with Microsoft on an Xbox Kinect research project, our field findings helped to optimize the out-of-box experience and gave Xbox support a heads-up about the types of problems users might experience.
-The support team created a website that answered frequently asked questions based on our research findings.
-This proactive approach helped greatly decrease call volume.
+For example, when we collaborated with Microsoft on an Xbox Kinect research project, our field findings helped to optimize the out-of-box experience.
+In addition, they gave Xbox support a heads-up about the types of problems users might experience.
+As a result, the support team created a website that answered frequently asked questions based on our research findings.
+This proactive approach helped significantly decrease call volume.